Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 “‘Yer not wrong.
 But you started it!
 An’ stop smellin’ so wunnerful, then!”

 “Daar.”
-Allowing him the chance to clown around a little was important---there were precious few other people he could clown around *with*---but Naydra had her limits.
+Allowing him the chance to clown around a little was important - there were precious few other people he could clown around *with* - but Naydra had her limits.

 He chittered, and subsided. “‘Yer right.
 Reckon th’ Clans’re gonna push back as hard as they can on this’n.”